 Discus Plague is a highly contagious viral disease that can spread from tank to tank and from fish to fish.
 It seems that the main cause of the disease is an airborne virus that can be transmitted to the water!
 So all the tanks and fishes in the same room, same house, or even same building can be exposed to the Discus Black Disease virus without even having to share equipment.
 If you quarantine an infected discus in a separate room of the same building or house, the plague virus can go airborne and spread to all other tanks of your hatchery or farm.
 Needless to emphasize that introducing any new tank mates, aquarium plants, or even equipment from an infected tank can run the risk of introducing disease.
 And another thing is that if you plan to add new discus fish that used to have discus plague in the past, be aware of the transmission risks!
 Basically, I would not recommend introducing any new discus to an aquarium that used to contain the disease for 6 months or more!
 Survivors of the discus plague may carry the black disease virus for up to 6 months and should be kept separately.

-Symptoms and Signs of the Discus Black Disease
+Symptoms of the Discus Plague or Black Disease

 During the first stages, infected fish will have rapid and sometimes heavy breathing up to 3 breaths per second.